vadimzharov/k8s-cilium-cluster-mesh/README.md

 192.168.125.1 - - [31/Oct/2023:18:58:59 +0000] "HEAD / HTTP/1.1" 200 0 "-" "curl/8.0.1" 84 0.002 [shared-service-shared-service-80] [] 10.96.7.69:80 0 0.002 200 9519f0b0beabf04d97e32d2f2ad52453
 ```

-The IP you see in the logs - 10.96.7.69 - is the IP of `shared-service` service, and not nginx application pod.
+The IP you see in the logs - 10.96.7.69 - is the IP of `shared-service` service, and not the nginx application pod.
 So now, if deployment on the first K8S cluster is scaled to 0, the traffic goes to the second K8S cluster:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl -n shared-service scale deployment/nginx-deployment --replicas=0
 deployment.apps/nginx-deployment scaled